Getting Started for Video Conferences

 3. Set adaptive video quality control depending on the channel bandwidth.

-4. Automatic lost packet recovery.
-This feature is beneficial for SIP calls in scenarios where there are regular network losses not due to data channel congestion.
-It allows for the recovery of up to 10% of lost packets (technology TrueConf FEC).
+4. Automatic recovery of lost packets.
+This feature is useful for SIP calls in networks with regular packet loss not caused by data channel overload on the route.
+It allows for the recovery of up to 10% of lost packets using TrueConf FEC technology and up to 5% without retransmissions or temporary image quality degradation.

 # Layout settings

-To configure the video layout settings, go to Settings → Video → Layout section, where you can:
+To configure the video layout settings, go to Settings → Video → Layout, where you can:

-• In the Hide selfview section, configure whether you want to see your own camera image during the call.
+• In the Hide selfview section, you can configure whether you will see the image from your own camera during a call.

-• enable the display of microphone volume level indicators in participants' video windows;
+• enable the display of the microphone volume level indicator in participants' video windows;

 • Choose the video scaling mode on the screen:

-• Auto – automatic scaling of windows of different sizes;
+• Auto – automatic scaling of different-sized windows;

 • Scale to fit: scale the displayed layout while keeping proportions intact to make sure the video feed fits the screen

-• Crop to fill: display the layout so that the feed on the screen is aligned vertically
+• Crop to fill – displays the video layout so that the image fills the screen.

-• Enable the overlay layout mode, where one video window expands to cover the entire conference screen and other participants' slots are placed on top of it.
-Below, you can adjust the Overlap coefficient.
+• Enable the overlapping layout mode, which allows one video window to expand to full screen, while the other participants' slots are placed on top of it.
+Below that, configure the Overlap coefficient.

-For the video layouts generated on TrueConf Group, refer to the user documentation "Managing Layouts".
+For the video layout schemes generated on TrueConf Group, refer to the user documentation "Layout Management" section.

 # Call settings

-In the Configuration → Call → Call settings section, you can set the general parameters for handling video calls:
+In the Configuration → Call → Call settings section, you can configure general parameters for handling video calls:

-2. The order of protocols used during a call.
+2. The order of protocols used when making a call.

 3. Permission to remotely control the camera connected to TrueConf Group.